-5.3.10 Pediatric first aid and pediatric cardiopulmonary resuscitation (CPR).
+- 5.3.10 Pediatric first aid and pediatric cardiopulmonary resuscitation (CPR). - a.
+Standards - i.

-a.
-Standards

-- i.
 Provide a brief description of the standard(s).
-This description should identify the practices which must be implemented by child care programs. - Both licensed center and family providers are required to provide evidence of current pediatric First Aid and CPR certification at initial licensure and as part of their license renewal process. - ii.
+This description should identify the practices which must be implemented by child care programs.

+Both licensed center and family providers are required to provide evidence of current pediatric First Aid and CPR certification at initial licensure and as part of their license renewal process.

+- ii.
 Describe any variations in the standards by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
-Licensed center providers are required to demonstrate that at least fifty percent (50%) of their staff are certified in both pediatric first aid and CPR.
-Family child care providers must demonstrate that they, their assistants (if applicable) and their emergency assistants all have current certification.
+For centers, every staff member, within ninety (90) days of employment, must be trained under the most recent guidelines of the American Heart Association in Pediatric First Aid and CPR.
+Family child care providers must demonstrate that they, their assistants (if applicable) and their emergency assistants all have current certification. - iii.

-iii.
 The Lead Agency must certify that the identified health and safety standard(s) is (are) in effect and enforced through monitoring.
 Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers.

-Child Care Center and School Age Program Regulations 1.10.G[®] Enrollment and Staffing, Staffing Requirements,.
+Child Care Center and School Age Program Regulations 1.10.G.141 Enrollment and Staffing, Staffing Requirements,.